 You generally can cover up to 70% of your gross salary.
 Every carrier is different, though.
 Some have 60% coverage maximums.
 For example, if you have a gross monthly salary of $5,000, you can cover up to $3,500 (70%).

 There is an elimination period, which is like a deductible.
-It is the length of time – a waiting period – that elapses before disability benefits begin.
+It is the length of time – a waiting period – that elapses before disability benefits begin upon an approved claim.
 For example, a 90 day elimination period means your benefit period will begin after 90 days of disability.
+You typically won’t get paid until 30 days later, until day 120.
 This means you need to have adequate savings to carry you and your family until benefits begin.

-Modified own occupation is a bit different.
-You will receive a disability benefit based on your education and duties as a podiatrist.
+Modified own-occupation is a bit different.
+You will receive a disability benefit based on your occupation as a podiatrist.
 However, you can’t work in another job.
-So, if you worked as a Walmart greeter, you won’t receive disability benefits under the modified own occupation definition.
+So, if you worked as a Walmart greeter, you won’t receive disability benefits under the modified own-occupation definition.

 Finally, there is the stringent “any occupation” definition.
-This means, simply, if you can work in any gainful occupation (for which you are reasonably suited, considering your education, training, and experience), you’ll be denied benefits.
+This means, simply, if you can work in any other gainful occupation (for which you are reasonably suited, considering your education, training, and experience), the carrier will deny benefits.
 So, under this definition, you won’t receive a disability benefit based on your education and experience as a podiatrist because the insurance carrier says you can work as a Walmart greeter.

-The plans we work with contain the favorable true own occupation definition for podiatrists.
-Moreover, you can align this definition to match some or all of your benefit period.
+The plans we work with contain the favorable true own-occupation definition for podiatrists.

 Optional Disability Insurance Riders